tytydraco/yessleep/out/I_have_been_stalking_my_exgirlfriend_I_have_a_good_reason.md

 She did what any normal person would do: Visit the mall and a few smaller stores.
 The thing that scared me the most was what I found she did after.

 I followed Emma back home, making sure to keep my distance, and parked the car a few streets away, far enough to be unnoticed and close enough to use my binoculars.
 After she parked and carried the groceries inside, I looked at my phone and accessed the camera’s app to look at her in real time.
 She took everything out of the bags and put everything in its respective place, but left a block of raw meat, I think it was beef, out on the counter.
-She then got a mop and a bucket, took off all her clothes, threw them on a nearby couch, grabbed the chunk of meat and began eating it.
+Next, she got a mop and a bucket, took off all her clothes, threw them on a nearby couch, grabbed a chunk of meat and began eating it.

 My jaw hit the bottom of the car as I looked at my now ex girlfriend eating raw meat with nothing on, the fresh blood dripping down her mouth and into her chest and abdomen in a way that reminded me of some sort of satanic ritual or the like.
 I felt sick to my stomach, unsure if this was some sort of mental illness or something else, and the somewhat low quality of the chewing noises and her grunts simply added to the bizarre experience.

 Then, as I recovered from the shock and tried to make sense of what I was seeing and hearing, I recalled her search history and her strange fascination with the attack that killed her parents.
 I believe in the paranormal, but had never experienced anything myself, and I was wondering if what attacked Emma and her parents that day wasn’t a bear, but something else.
 If maybe—just maybe—my beloved girlfriend had fallen victim to the monster as well, and it had come back pretending to be her.

 Looking back at the video feed, she kept eating the entire chunk of meat, probably about four pounds (though I couldn’t really tell from the video alone), until it was completely gone.
 It was an insane amount of meat that no human should eat in a single day, let alone in a single meal.
-Then, she mopped down the floor, cleaned herself with a few napkins, brought them to the bathroom and flushed them down the toilet.
+After that, she mopped down the floor, cleaned herself with a few napkins, brought them to the bathroom and flushed them down the toilet.
 Lastly, she went to take a shower.

 All the evidence of her feast: gone, were it not for me having a recording of it.
 As far as I could tell, this was the first time she did something like that on the house.
 No other recordings showed her doing anything like that in the past.

 That night, I came back home still pretending to have worked.
 Fortunately, she didn’t ask about it, and we spent the night peacefully.
-Just in case, I grabbed a kitchen knife and slid it under my pillow before going to bed.
-I was twisting and turning, unable to sleep even the slightest.
+Just in case, I put the phone on my pajama pants, grabbed a kitchen knife, and slid it under my pillow before going to bed.
+I was twisting and turning, unable to sleep in the slightest.
 Suddenly, I heard the door of my room open, and I pretended to be asleep as Emma walked towards me and stood right in front of the couch.
 I half-opened my eyes and saw the woman I used to love, her face perfectly illuminated by moonlight, mine obscured by penumbra.

-After that day’s experience, I was able to understand the look in her eyes.
+From that experience, I was able to understand the look in her eyes.
 That look that had sent shivers down my spine multiple times even though I didn’t know why.

 It was hunger; a ravenous, primal hunger.